At a back-to-school night what seems like eons ago, my oldest daughter’s science teacher explained his trademark assignment.

-I had a reputation back then for never, ever watching TV during the day, but I hear the gravity in her voice, and I do as I’m told.
+I had a reputation back then for never, ever watching TV during the day, but I can hear the gravity in her voice today, and I do as I’m told.
 It takes a while to process what I see.
 Thick, black smoke billows from the World Trade Center against the backdrop of a cornflower blue sky.
 The girls are drawn to the television because Mommy is mesmerized by the image on the screen.
 I listen while the morning show personalities speculate as to how and why this could have happened.

 And then like millions of other television viewers around the world, I see the second jetliner slam into the South Tower.
 I might have seen at least one of the Twin Towers collapse onto itself, disappearing into a cloud of dust in what resembled a nuclear explosion, but I can’t remember now.
 Was that in real-time?
 Did everyone see that?

 Next, I’m outside cutting the grass.
 Trudging back and forth across the lawn, the whir of the motor is strangely calming as I begin to contemplate the horror of the morning’s events.
 Out of the millions of people who live and work in New York City, I personally know and love just one of them.
 My friend, Tina, is that friend from childhood, the friend you only talk to every few years, but it always feels like it was yesterday.
 She has a son the same age as my oldest daughter.
 She works in Lower Manhattan and her husband is a NYC firefighter.
-I turn my eyes to the sky, say a prayer, and take a deep breath.
+I turn my eyes to the bright and cloudless sky, say a prayer, and take a deep breath.